Source-Free Domain Adaptation for Question Answering with Masked Self-training: Method

 \subsection{Mask Module}

-For source-free UDA, we hope our model can learn sufficient domain knowledge when trained on the source domain.
-When the trained model is adapted to the target domain, we hope it can learn new domain knowledge, and compare it with previously learned domain knowledge to mitigate the domain shift.
-Therefore, we also hope our model does not forget previously learned domain knowledge during adaptation.
-We design a mask module to achieve this.
+The mask module, illustrated in Figure \ref{model}, consists of a linear bottleneck layer $f$ and a mask vector $M$.
+The mask vector $M$ is designed to learn and select valuable features by taking on close-to-binary values during training.
+Specifically,

-The mask module is composed of a linear bottleneck layer $f$ and a mask vector $M$.
-Moreover, it is inserted between the feature extractor $g$ and the prediction layer $h$.
-The linear bottleneck layer is designed to downsample the output of $g$ to a lower feature space.
+where $\sigma$ is the sigmoid function, $N$ is another learnable vector with initial values sampled from a uniform distribution on the interval $[-0.5,0.5]$, and $k$ is a large hyperparameter to make sure the output of $\sigma$ is nearly binary.
+The mask module is inserted between the feature extractor $g$ and the prediction layer $h$.
+The linear bottleneck layer is designed to project the output of $g$ to a lower dimensional feature space.
 It also makes the mask module separate from $g$ and $h$, allowing for more flexibility in combining the mask modules into various QA models.
 Thus, the output feature of $f$ can be denoted as $(f\circ g)(x)$.
 Then the mask vector $M$ is applied to it, thus only certain channels of the feature embedding are activated and passed to $h$.
 Therefore, the final output is changed to: